 Through the international cooperative search relationships, the ABMDR and international registries exchange de-identified donor information in an effort to expand the patient possibilities.

-Some of the registries that the ABMDR has relationships with are listed in a worldwide database, the Bone Marrow Donors Worldwide (BMDW).
-Patients who initiate a preliminary search of the ABMDR have access to this database, which contains donor typings from over 50 countries including Australia.
-This database of donor tissue types is compiled by the Europdonor Foundation, in Leiden, The Netherlands.
-When the preliminary search is done, the registries are searched through BMDW, however, the ABMDR submits search requests directly to individual registries at the direction of transplant centre coordinators.
+Some of the registries that the ABMDR has relationships with are listed in a worldwide database, the WMDA Search and Match Service.
+Patients who initiate a preliminary search of the ABMDR have access to this database, which contains donor and cord blood unit typing from over 50 countries, including Australia.
+Up to date statistics can be found here.
+This database of donor tissue types is compiled by the WMDA (World Marrow Donor Association).
+When the preliminary search is done, the registries are searched through the WMDA, however, the ABMDR submits search requests directly to individual registries at the direction of transplant centre coordinators.